A lot or a little?

 Is it any good?

-Who's going to tempt karma by picking apart a book about a man's selfless pursuit to help others?
-Not this reviewer.
-Sure, the writing is prosaic, but the story certainly isn't.
+Some people may tempt karma by picking apart a book about a man's selfless pursuit to help others, but not this reviewer; sure, the writing is prosaic, but the story certainly isn't.
 THREE CUPS OF TEA's best moments offer insight into other cultures and ways of life -- such as when Pakistani hunters kill an ibex and hand cubes of fat out to the children, "who sucked on them like candy."

 Greg's ability to make friends and forge relationships -- strangers give him $20,000 checks, and men make 20 trips carrying 90-pound bags of cement to help him -- form the book's heart.
 The book avoids didactism, even when it might be helpful to include additional context to help American children born into a world of iPods and Wiis grasp the poverty and stark lives of children in other countries.
 Perhaps on some level they'll relate to the quiet power of Greg's Pakistani mentor, who spent hours with the Koran despite not being able to read.
 Being illiterate "is the greatest sadness in my life," he tells Greg.
 "I'll do anything so the children of my village never have to know this feeling."